microsoft/AMBROSIA/Clients/AmbrosiaJS/Ambrosia-Node/docs/DevMachineSetup.md

 12&#41; Run the Node.js LB (smoke test)
 - In VS Code, open \Ambrosia-Node\ambrosiaConfig.json and set the `"icBinFolder"` setting to `""` and `"autoRegister"` to `true`.
 Also, edit the `"icLogFolder"` to point to a  suitable folder on your local machine (the folder will be created if it doesn't exist).

   > If you used step 1a instead of 1b, then set `"icBinFolder"` to `"[YourRepoPath]\AMBROSIA\ImmortalCoordinator\bin\x64\Release;[YourRepoPath]\AMBROSIA\Ambrosia\Ambrosia\bin\x64\Release"` (these folders will only exists after you do a 'Release' build of Ambrosia.sln).<br/>
   Note that the `"icBinFolder"` overrides the `AMBROSIATOOLS` environment variable, and can contain multiple paths (separated by a semicolon).
 - You should now be able to build and run (F5 in VS Code) the Node.js LB, although – on the first run – you will be prompted to let the app through the Windows Firewall (the IC opens 3 ports).
   - If you're not using VS Code (or just want a scriptable build)...
     - Build the Node.js LB by running `"npx tsc -p .\tsconfig.json '--incremental false'"` from the \AmbrosiaJS\Ambrosia-Node folder.
     - Alternatively, you can run `"./build.ps1"` (also from the \AmbrosiaJS\Ambrosia-Node folder) which will build the LB as part of building the ambrosia-node npm package (for example, `ambrosia-node-2.0.1.tgz`).
+Note that this script also runs unit tests (to see the full script syntax, run `get-help ./build.ps1 -Full`).
     - You can then run the Node.js LB with `"node .\lib\Demo.js"` (which runs the built-in 'smoke test' app).

 &nbsp;